Application: Accent Lighting

 Hatt organized the lighting environment around distinct layers of function, atmosphere, and visual energy.
 The first was the most practical: a general illumination system that could support long hours of screen-based activity in a room defined by dark finishes.

-“You’ve got a functional layer.
-That’s your general lighting.
+“You’ve got functional layer, which is the suspended black linear fixtures with the micro-optics,” he explained.
+“That’s your general lighting.
 And because this room is so dark, all the carpets and ceiling elements are dark, I needed to provide a lot of light but also not cause glare.”

-That balance was essential.
 In an esports environment, lighting should serve the players without competing with the screens.
 Too little light would flatten the room and make circulation difficult.
 Too much glare would distract from gameplay.

 One area is impossible to ignore yet was surprisingly easy to install.
 Hatt created the supersized orange Syracuse “S” on the ceiling with Q-SHEETS, QTL’s flexible LED panels designed to provide uniform illumination while mounting securely in both vertical and overhead applications.